AuthorCarpentry/dois-citation-data/README.md

 This template is inspired by the software and data carpentry templates, but it employs the mkpage site generation tool as an alternative to Jekyll.
-Full usage information is at the bottom of the page.
+Full usage information is http://authorcarpentry.github.io/lesson-template/TEMPLATE

 *Content Contributors: Name*